 Find out how general liability insurance can protect your small business from things like accidents and other mishaps.

 Business liability insurance and employment practices liability insurance for corporate and small businesses.

-General liability insurance from Hiscox protects your business from third party claims of injury or property damage.
-Rates as low as $30/mo.
-Get a free online ...
+Hiscox general liability insurance protects your business from third party claims of injury or property damage with rates as low as $30/mo.
+Get a free quote.

 Reach active buyers and immediately increase your visibilityGet Started

 Liability insurance protects you from financial loss in case your small business is sued for negligence.
 Learn how Hiscox can help.

 Professional liability insurance with State Farm® can help protect against liability ...
 Protect Your Business Against Liability Damages with Professional Liability ...

 Business owners purchase general liability insurance to cover legal hassles due to accident, injuries and claims of negligence.
 These policies protect against ...

 Jan 11, 2012 ...
 If you've heard it once, you've heard it a thousand times: if you're starting a business you're going to need general liability insurance.
 But what ...

 general liability insurance customers talking in a conference room ...
 Whether you own a sole proprietorship or run a multinational business in any of the 150 ...